When to Plant Garlic

-Planting garlic should be done 6 weeks prior to ground freeze.
-In the Northern States in the US, the best time to plant is about the 2nd week of October.
+Plant garlic about 6 weeks prior to the ground freeze.
+In the Northern States, the best time to plant is about the 2nd week of October.
 The middle to southern sections of the US can plant later than Mid October.

 There is a positive correlation between the size of the clove planted and the size of the bulb harvested.
 Some growers grade their cloves by size/weight and plant the largest.

 Jumbo cloves yield Jumbo bulbs, as long as there are no limitations in the environment.
 In Jumbo or large garlic bulbs, there may still be some small cloves in the bulb.
 These smaller cloves usually yield smaller-sized bulbs, although they came from a large bulb.

 Planting large size garlic bulbs can offer the largest percent increase of growth while still reaching market size.
 You will harvest more bulbs as you get more plantable cloves per pound since there are more bulbs per pound.

 Culinary-sized bulbs can still be planted and usually produce slightly larger bulbs than the ones planted and can be used to multiply an attractive garlic strain quickly since you will have more plantable cloves per pound.
 For example, I purchased 1lb. of small Spanish Roja garlic bulbs, and planted them.
 Next summer, I ended up with a nice crop of about 8 pounds with mainly medium-sized bulbs.
 In the fall, I planted about 4lbs. of all the cloves in the larger bulbs and ate the rest!
 The next summer we yielded about 12lbs. of large bulbs, 25lbs. of medium size bulbs, and 8 lbs. of small bulbs.